ProjectErostribe/Circus-Production-Script/README.md

-### Please join our online community to submit ideas for the script
+### Please join our online community to submit ideas for the script or to become a code contributor:
 [CircusAndCode Community](cusandcode.disciplemedia.com)

 ### The script can be at: